alshedivat/al-folio/_pages/about.md

 social: true
 ---

-I am a [incoming] PhD student in economics at Boston University.
+I'm a [incoming] PhD student in economics at Boston University.
 My research interests are economic history, political economy and development economics.
 I'm interested in applying machine learning and text analysis methods.

+I'm also a lab manager at <a href="https://www.industrialpolicygroup.com">The Industrial Policy Group</a>, an empirical research lab that aims to deliver core empirical research surrounding industrial policy, and make industrial policy a serious object of economic study.

 I hold a BSc and MA in economics from Universidad de los Andes.
 I previously worked as a predoctoral fellow at <a href="https://econ.columbia.edu/per/">PER</a>.

- I'm a lab manager at <a href="https://www.industrialpolicygroup.com">The Industrial Policy Group</a>, an empirical research lab that aims to deliver core empirical research surrounding industrial policy, and make industrial policy a serious object of economic study.
+I'm originally from  <a href="https://en.wikipedia.org/wiki/Monteria"> Montería</a>, Córdoba, Colombia.

 #### **Contact**